Channels-DVR-Goodies/channels-dvr-goodies.github.io/index.md

 software.
 Batteries not included.

 I'm making these things available in case you have a similar itch to scratch.
-While I'm helpful by nature, it's not reasonable to expect me to teach you how to write code, or debug code you wrote for you.
+While I'm helpful by nature, it's not reasonable to expect me to teach you how to write code, or debug your code for you.
 While I'm interested to hear of ideas for features or improvements, I'm not required to agree with you, or obliged to implement them.

-I'm open to bounties, but my spare time is scarce, and so is valuable to me.
-Don't expect me to give up several weekends for the cost of a latte.
 Remember that I've provided the source code with few strings attached - feel free to make changes and submit pull requests, or find someone with decent programming skills if you don't.
 I cannot guarantee that every pull request will be accepted, though - best to check with me first, or risk disappointment later.

 Be aware that if you can't describe a problem clearly enough that I can reproduce it, I can't help you.
 Nor do I have the time or resources to recreate your 1.2 petabyte NAS running an ancient version of FreeBSD on ZFS, where one of my tools only fails when